ayatinkering/ayatinkering/README.md

 > *living by the moto "create not consume".*

-building things at the intersection of ml and interesting ui; film emulation models, music compatibility matchmaking, A* campus navigation.
+i like building things at the intersection of ml and interesting ui .✦ ݁˖

-learning by shipping.

 **currently tinkering with** → neural film stock emulation (CycleGAN + ResNet)